-Sarah Anne lives in Jindabyne in the heart of Snowy Mountains, the terrain you will be facing each day is her playground.
+Sarah Anne lives in Jindabyne in the heart of Snowy Mountains, she enjoys doing hills along with her morning coffee.

 If you'd like to talk about a personalised coaching program tailored to your goals, contact Sarah Anne.

 FOR MORE INFORMATION CALL 0420 923 067 OR VISIT WWW.KARMEA.COM.AU